WEEK ONE // May 1–10, 2020

 Protect Your Home

 The power of natural disasters can be overwhelming.
 While you can't necessarily stop them from happening, there are steps you can take to increase your home's chance of survival, even in the face of the worst that Mother Nature can dish out.
 Protecting your home can range from taking simple measures like protecting windows or elevating appliances, to more complete building retrofit measures.
+See Additional Information and Resources below for links to hazard-specific guidance on protecting your home.

 Several lines of insurance are available to cover financial damage from various hazards.
 To learn more about protecting your home financially through insurance, see FLASH’s Homeowner’s Insurance Guide to Natural Disasters.